EuroCity: Naming

-EuroCity-Express

-From December 2017, the label is supplemented by the new classification EuroCity Express (ECE).
-Initially, this will only be used for a single service; the Frankfurt (Main) to Milan service operated by SBB with their ETR 610 high-speed tilting train.

-This classification is only used in Germany; in Switzerland and Italy, these trains run as EC.
-This is due to tariff reasons: in Germany, EC normally are classified below ICE, the highest class, and thus slightly cheaper.
-ECE however are the same rank as ICE, and are priced as such, as the Deutsche Bahn claims them to provide similar levels of comfort.

 Network

-On 31 May 1987 the EuroCity network started with 64 EuroCity trains, serving 200 cities in 13 countries.
+On 31 May 1987, the network started with 64 EuroCity trains, serving 200 cities in 13 countries.
 They were made up of 56 day services and eight night services.
-The network included the international TGVs between France and Switzerland, shown in orange on the 1987 map.
-Night services are shown in blue on the map, with the exception of the boat-train Benjamin Britten (London–Amsterdam), whose overnight portion was by ferry, not by train.
-The other EuroCity trains are shown in green on the map.
-The TEE Gottardo is shown in red on the map, because it was converted to EuroCity only one year later.
-Three international InterCity trains did not qualify as EuroCity and are shown on the map in grey.
+The network included the international TGV services between France and Switzerland along with several other EuroCity trains, except the TEE Gottardo, which was converted to EuroCity only one year later.
+There were also several night services (note that the boat-train Benjamin Britten (London–Amsterdam) overnight portion was by ferry, not by train).
+Additionally, there were three international InterCity trains, which did not qualify as EuroCity.

 The network was set up by the national railways of Norway, Sweden, Austria, Switzerland, and the European Community.
 One year later Hungary joined as well.
 The network grew from 64 services in 1987 to 76 services in 1990, and in 1991 the frequency was improved, resulting in an expansion to 102 services by 1991.
-Until then it was a mainly West European network but from 1991 it began expanding beyond Hungary in the east.
-After the historic developments occurring in Central and Eastern Europe regarding the fall of Communism around that time, Yugoslavia and Czechoslovakia became part of the system in 1991, and Poland in 1992.
-In the following years Czechoslovakia and later Yugoslavia were split and their parts became individual members too.
+Until then, it was a mainly western European network but from 1991 it began expanding beyond Hungary in the east.
+After the historic developments occurring in Central and Eastern Europe regarding the Fall of Communism around that time, Yugoslavia and Czechoslovakia became part of the system in 1991, and Poland in 1992.
+In the following years, Czechoslovakia and later Yugoslavia were split and their parts became individual members too.
 In 1993 the night services were rebranded as the EuroNight network, the start of a gradual decline in the number of EuroCity trains in Western Europe.
 When high-speed lines opened in France, Italy, Spain, Germany, and Belgium/Netherlands/Luxembourg, the EuroCity services were replaced by high-speed trains, mostly with their own brands and therefore not classified as EuroCity.
 In Central and Eastern Europe more services were introduced, and over a period of 25 years the centre of the EC network had shifted east.